nens/lizard-docs/source/d_general.rst

                         'password': 'janespassword'
                         })

-Vectors
+Assets
 =======

-We support vector synchronisation.
+We support asset synchronisation.
 This type of data feed has to be configured per customer.
 Changes in location names, coördinates and new locations can be seen in Lizard as soon as the following day.